 During Sunday afternoon, one of the squalls got a bit feisty with flashes of lightning and rumbles of thunder.
 We had managed to pass south of it, but as we did so the wind picked up gusting F7 and churning up the sea state.
 We were motor sailing with 1 reef in the main, the squall wind gave us a good lift and we were soon romping away from the storm at 7 knots.

 Thunder and Lightning Very, Very Frightening

 Well, it seems Saturday’s storm was just a warm up for Sunday.
-We had avoided every squall we’d come across and the skies had cleared, the sun was out making it a beautiful evening.
+We had avoided every squall we’d come across and the skies had cleared.
+With the sun out, it was a beautiful evening.
 It wasn’t to last.

-Reflecting the setting suns rays and looking all pretty in pink was a huge anvil shaped monster.
-As the sun dropped away and the sky darkened it took on more ominous tones along with the other roiling masses of cloud stretching our from it in a line right across our path.
+However, reflecting the setting sun’s rays and looking all pretty in pink was a huge anvil shaped monster.
+When the sun dropped away and the sky darkened it took on more ominous tones.
+Stretching out from it were roiling masses of cloud in a line right across our path.

-Colin was woken from his off watch so we could get another reef in the main; the spare navigation tablet went into the biscuit tin and mobile phones and the handheld radio went into the oven.
+I woke Colin from his off watch so we could get another reef in the main.
+The spare navigation tablet went into the biscuit tin, and mobile phones and the handheld radio went into the oven.
 We talked about our escape plan if we got hit.
-Frightened now, but the dolphins escorting us eased some of the fear.
+I was frightened now, but the dolphins escorting us eased some of the fear.

 The moon was now up and being a supermoon it was super bright and helped us see the cloud forms a little easier.
 We spotted a brighter gap in the dark curtains of rain and set a more southerly course for it with lightning flashing to the north of us.
 As we closed our gap the lightning began to move in on us.
 Suddenly our gap was no longer a gap but a thick, black curtain of rain and there was a flash and deafening crack or thunder directly overhead.
 A new cell had formed right above our heads.